Bristol Bay Forever Act, Explained

 Wider Geographic Protections:

-This bill would ensure all rivers and streams in the Bristol Bay Fisheries Reserve remain free from harmful and toxic mining activities and safeguard salmon permanently.
-Existing federal protections are important, but only apply to the Pebble deposit, leaving the rest of the Reserve at risk from more than 20 active mining claims.
+This bill would ensure all rivers and streams in the Bristol Bay Fisheries Reserve remain free from harmful and toxic mining activities like those proposed at Pebble, and protect salmon permanently.
+Existing federal protections are important, but only apply to the Pebble deposit, leaving the rest of the Fisheries Reserve at risk from more than 20 active mining claims.

 What is the Bristol Bay Fisheries Reserve?

-Oil and gas development is currently prohibited without legislative approval within the Bristol Bay Fisheries Reserve.
-The Reserve was established by the Alaska Legislature with Governor Jay Hammond's leadership in 1972, marking more than a half century of state-based efforts to safeguard the unique region.
+The Bristol Bay Fisheries Reserve was established by the Alaska Legislature with Governor Jay Hammond's leadership in 1972, marking more than a half century of state-based efforts to safeguard the unique region.
+Oil and gas development is currently prohibited without legislative approval within the Reserve.
+This bill updates those protections to address threats to salmon from mines like Pebble.

 Support this bill!